 This 6-month coding bootcamp will cost you between $5,000 – $10,000 depending upon the duration and complexity of the bootcamp.
 However, the deferred tuition strategy used by Thinkful enables students to avoid up-front fees.

-In addition, Thinkful will only charge tuition if a graduate of a bootcamp can find employment within 6-months of graduating.
+In addition, Thinkful will only charge tuition if a bootcamp graduate can find employment within 6-months of graduating.

-Furthermore, Thinkful’s Flexible and Full-Time Web Development Bootcamp even comes with a job guarantee.
-93% of its graduates land positions at organizations like Intel, BBC News, and PeopleVine.
+Furthermore, Thinkful’s Flexible and Full-Time Web Development Bootcamp comes with a job guarantee.
+93% of its graduates land positions at Intel, BBC News, and PeopleVine.

 So what are you waiting for?
 Enroll today!